cscade/ripple/Readme.md

 * Create a new package.json and start managing an existing get repo / project.
 * Create "feature" branches, from other feature branches or from "develop".
 * Create "release" and "hotfix" branches with automated versioning.
-* Integrate release and hotfix branches for release, my properly merging them back into your master and development branches.
+* Integrate release and hotfix branches for release, by properly merging them back into your master and development branches.
 * Smartly integrate hotfix branches into an existing release branch rather than develop, if one exists, and
 	* Automatically advance version on release branch if a hotfix was required during a release cycle.
 * Automatically tag releases with the correct integration version number.
 * Keep you adhered to the principals outlined in "A successful git branching model".
-Things like not having more than one active hotfix, making sure you apply hotfixes and releases in the right order and in the right places, etc.
+	* No more than one active hotfix
+	* Make sure you apply hotfixes and releases in the right order

 ## Examples